Exclusive: New Nintendo Switch Pro OLED details revealed

 - Where to buy Nintendo Switch Monster Hunter Rise Edition

-- Plus: Nintendo Switch Pro with OLED display revealed — and it could launch this year
+- Plus: Nintendo Switch Pro with OLED display revealed — it could launch this year

 Mirroring Bloomberg’s report, DSCC was able to confirm that Nintendo has ordered 6.99-inch displays with resolution at 1280 x 720.
 Nintendo is also ordering 500,000 to one-million units per month, DSCC says.
 By securing an order with Samsung now, Nintendo can produce enough units to hopefully satiate holiday demand later this year.